Monday, January 26, 2026

 Euoplocephalus Musing

-Living about 76 million years ago during the Late Cretaceous, Euoplocephalus roamed what is now Alberta, Canada, in the river plains preserved in the Dinosaur Park Formation.
-At roughly 5.5 meters long and up to three tons, it was low to the ground, wide, and built like a mobile bunker.
-Its name says it all: “well-armed, well-protected head.”
+Living around 76 million years ago during the Late Cretaceous, Euoplocephalus inhabited the broad river plains of what is now Alberta, Canada, landscapes preserved today within the Dinosaur Park Formation.
+Measuring roughly 5.5 meters in length and weighing as much as three tones, it carried itself close to the ground with a broad, deliberate stance.
+Its name, meaning "well-armed, well-protected head," serves as an unusually precise summary of its anatomy.

 Monday, January 12, 2026